ymorsi7/solar-flair/README.md

 - "How would a solar system with battery backup keep my home powered during a wildfire or emergency?"
 - "What critical appliances could my solar system power during a grid outage?"
 - "How long would my solar system keep my refrigerator running during a power outage?"

-## 🏆 Why We Win

-While other teams focus on monitoring disasters (like the drone team), **SolarFlair empowers people to survive them**.
-Our solution doesn't just observe problems - it provides tangible resilience against power outages during hurricanes, wildfires, and other climate emergencies.

-Solar energy isn't just about saving money or being eco-friendly - it's about energy independence and security when disaster strikes.
-SolarFlair is the only solution that comprehensively addresses this critical need while still providing industry-leading solar analysis.

-**SolarFlair doesn't just help the environment - it helps save lives.**

 ---